microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workbook-createsession.md

 ## Response

 If successful, this method returns `201 Created` response code and [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object in the response body.
+For long running operation pattern, it returns  `202 Accepted ` response code and a `Location` header with empty body in response.

-## Example
+## Example 1: Basic session creation
 ##### Request
 Here is an example of the request.